-DS4000 installation task overview
+DS4000 Storage Subsystem installation tasks - General overview

-Table 1 on page xii provides a sequential list of many installation and configuration tasks that are common to most DS4000 configurations.
+Table 1 on page xii provides a sequential list of many installation and configuration tasks that are common to most DS4000TM configurations.
 When you install and configure your DS4000 storage subsystem, refer to this table to find the documentation that explains how to complete each task.